 Workday competes with enterprise software vendors like Oracle (NYSE:ORCL) and SAP (NYSE:SAP) as well as modern cloud platforms such as Anaplan (NYSE:PLAN), BlackLine (NASDAQ:BL), and Coupa (NASDAQ:COUP).

-As you can see below, Workday's revenue growth has been solid over the last two years, growing from quarterly revenue of $1.13 billion in Q4 FY2021, to $1.65 billion.
+As you can see below, Workday's revenue growth has been solid over the last two years, growing from $1.26 billion in Q2 FY2022 to $1.79 billion this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Workday's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.5% in Q4.
+Workday's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 74.9% in Q2.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Workday's free cash flow came in at $620.9 million in Q4, up 14.6% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Workday's free cash flow came in at $361.5 million in Q2, turning positive over the last year.

-Workday has generated $1.3 billion in free cash flow over the last twelve months, an impressive 20.9% of revenues.
-This extremely high FCF margin is a result of Workday asset lite business model and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+Workday has generated $1.55 billion in free cash flow over the last 12 months, an impressive 23.2% of revenue.
+This high FCF margin stems from its asset-lite business model and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a cash cushion.

-Sporting a market capitalization of $47.1 billion, more than $6.12 billion in cash and with positive free cash flow over the last twelve months, we're confident that Workday has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $60 billion, a $6.66 billion cash balance, and positive free cash flow over the last 12 months, we're confident that Workday has the resources needed to pursue a high-growth business strategy.

 Is Now The Time?

-When considering Workday, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-Although Workday is not a bad business, it probably wouldn't be one of our picks.
-Its revenue growth has been a little slower, and analysts expect growth rates to deteriorate from there.
+When considering an investment in Workday, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+Although we have other favorites, we understand the arguments that Workday isn't a bad business.
+However, its revenue growth has been a little slower, and analysts expect growth rates to deteriorate from there.
+But on a positive note, its bountiful generation of free cash flow empowers it to invest in growth initiatives.

-The market is certainly expecting long term growth from Workday given its price to sales ratio based on the next twelve months is 6.6x.
+The market is certainly expecting long-term growth from Workday given its price to sales ratio based on the next 12 months is 7.6x.
 We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
 And if you like the company, it seems that Workday doesn't trade at a completely unreasonable price point.